dxking/SortDownloads/README.md

 I left extensions and paths in sd-config.csv to use as a template

-# C#
-I'm implementing a C# solution as a means to learn the language.
-Things will probably be done in strange manners.

----

 # To Do:
 - Allow generating sd-config with flag
 - Add linux support